Who this is for — Traders who share performance with partners, clients, a community, or themselves and want to maintain credibility over time.

 Minimum transparency standards

 Professional communication shows both potential and fragility.
+Use performance attribution to separate skill from regime.

 - Present the full reference period, not cherry-picked windows.